Higher Gauge Theories Based on 3-groups: models, scalar and fermion matter fields

 It is important to note that the Lagrange multiplier $D$ in (\ref{eq:bfcgdh}) is a $0$-form and transforms trivially with respect to $G$, $H$ and $L$ gauge transformations for our choice of the $2$-crossed module, as can be seen from (\ref{eq:LGg}), (\ref{eq:LHg}) and (\ref{eq:LLg}).
-Thus, $D$ has all the {\em hallmark properties of a real scalar field}, allowing us to make an identification between them, and conveniently relabel $D$ into $\phi$ in (\ref{eq:Scalartopoloski}).
-This is a crucial property of the $3$-group structure in a $4$-dimensional spacetime, and is one of the main results of the paper.
+Thus, $D$ has all the {\em hallmark properties of a real scalar field}, allowing us to make identification between them, and conveniently relabel $D$ into $\phi$ in (\ref{eq:Scalartopoloski}).
+This is a crucial property of the $3$-group structure in a $4$-dimensional spacetime and is one of the main results of the paper.
 It follows the line of reasoning used in recognizing the Lagrange multiplier $C^a$ in the $2BF$ action for the Poincar\'e $2$-group as a tetrad field $e^a$.
 It is also important to stress that the choice of the third gauge group, $L$, dictates the number and the structure of the matter fields present in the action.
 In this case, $L=\realni$ implies that we have only one real scalar field, corresponding to a single generator $\mathbb{I}$ of $\realni$.
 The trivial nature of the action $\rhd$ of $SO(3,1)$ on $\realni$ also implies that $\phi$ transforms as a scalar field.
-At this point it thus becomes obvious why a $2$-group cannot describe scalar fields, while a $3$-group can.
 Finally, the scalar field appears as a degree of freedom in the topological sector of the action, making the quantization procedure feasible.

 As in the case of $BF$ and $2BF$ theories, in order to obtain nontrivial dynamics, we need to impose convenient simplicity constraints on the variables in the action (\ref{eq:Scalartopoloski}).
 Since we are interested in obtaining the scalar field $\phi$ of mass $m$ coupled to gravity in the standard way, we choose the action in the form: